-Current economic environment
+A correct understanding of the current economic environment involves more than simply looking at conditions in the current year.
+Decisions made in past years effect the current and future years.
 The graph below displays the Authority's customer growth since 1990.
-The economic downturn that occurred during 2007 can be seen by the very dramatic change in customer growth that happened at that time.
-A correct understanding of the current economic environment involves more than simply looking at conditions in the current year.
-Decisions made in past years effect current and future years.
-Leading up to 2007, the Authority's customer base was growing rapidly and the Authority was rapidly adding capacity to keep pace with this growth in order to provide needed water and sewer services.
+The economic downturn that occurred beginning late in 2007 can be seen by the sharp turn in customer growth that happened at that time.
+Leading up to that time, the Authority's customer base was growing rapidly and the Authority was rapidly adding capacity to keep pace with this growth in order to provide needed water and sewer services.
 That meant huge infrastructure expansions, additional debt, and hiring new employees.

-Beginning in 2007, the customer growth rate flattened out.
-At that time, the Authority was in the process of some significant infrastructure upgrades (Tussahaw Water Treatment Plant, Walnut Creek Wastewater Treatment Plant expansion, and Bear Creek Wastewater Treatment Plant expansion) that were completed after the change in the economy.
-The result was that the excess capacity created by these upgrades would last for a much longer time than originally projected.
-But it also meant that the additional debt acquired to construct these upgrades would have to be paid with revenues from a smaller customer base than originally projected.
+The Authority had a number of significant infrastructure upgrades (Tussahaw Water Treatment Plant, Walnut Creek Wastewater Treatment Plant expansion, and Bear Creek Wastewater Treatment Plant expansion) underway at the time of the economic downturn.
+But, a reduced rate of customer growth meant that the excess capacity created by these upgrades would last for a much longer time than originally projected.
+It also meant that the additional debt acquired to construct these upgrades would have to be paid for some period of time with revenues from a smaller customer base than originally projected.

-A major update to the Capital Improvement Plan had just been completed prior to the flattening out of the growth curve in 2007.
+A major update to the Capital Improvement Plan had just been completed prior to the economic downturn.
 This update was based on the expectation that customer growth would continue to increase at a rate only slightly less than previous history.
 It quickly became apparent that this expectation would not be realized.
 So, shortly after the completion of the Capital Improvement Plan update, many of the projects listed were postponed.
+In addition to postponing projects, the Authority stopped growing the size of its staff (in fact staff levels were reduced somewhat), reduced or froze pay increases when needed, and continued to review water and sewer rates annually and implement needed rate increases on an annual basis.